kairen/client-go-examples/k8s/cni-plugin/README.md

 # Custom CNI Plugin
-This examples demonstrates how to write a CNI plugin that handles pod network.
+This directory has many examples of how to write CNI plugin that handles pod network.